Delayed Feedback Modeling with Influence Functions: Introduction

 Many efforts have been made to mitigate the delayed feedback issue in CVR, which can be roughly categorized into offline and online approaches.
 Offline methods \cite{yoshikawa2018nonparametric,saito2020dual, yasui2020feedback} rely on historical data to train models, usually with an extra component to model the distribution of the delay time \cite{chapelle2014modeling} or adjust for the correct labels \cite{wang2023unbiased}.
 They generally work under the i.i.d assumption that future data distributions will remain consistent with historical patterns.
 On the other hand, online methods \cite{chen2022asymptotically, gu2021real, li2021follow} attempt to update the model by ingesting newly observed data and correcting labels in near real-time or waiting short intervals.
 Such updates are conducted on the duplicated data with corrected labels \cite{yang2021capturing} or using a surrogate loss, to approach the oracle model \cite{dai2023dually,ktena2019addressing}.
 The framework of offline CVR methods, online CVR methods can be found in Figure~\ref{fig:compare}.

-Despite effectiveness, current approaches suffer from two significant limitations: \begin{itemize}[leftmargin=*] \item \textbf{Inadequate Adaptation to Evolving User Interest.} {The dynamic nature of user interests challenges the assumption of an unchanged data distribution, which may not hold in environments characterized by evolving user behavior \cite{dai2023dually}.} Offline methods, operating under the i.i.d assumption, struggle to capture users' emerging behaviors and preference shifts. {Online methods, while adapting more swiftly by incorporating new data, often suffer from sample reduplication during the label correction process, which can lead to model confusion and hinder the effective integration of accurate label information.} \item \textbf{Reliance on Auxiliary Models.} The mainstream approaches typically incorporate auxiliary components to estimate potential label reversals for observed negatives or to model the probabilities of fake negatives as latent variables.
+Despite effectiveness, current approaches suffer from two significant limitations: \begin{itemize}[leftmargin=*] \item \textbf{Inadequate Adaptation to Evolving User Interest.} {The dynamic nature of user interests challenges the assumption of an unchanged data distribution, which may not hold in environments characterized by evolving user behavior \cite{dai2023dually}.} Offline methods, operating under the i.i.d assumption, struggle to capture users' emerging behaviors and preference shifts.
+While online methods update with new data promptly, their reliance on duplicated samples for label correction can cause confusion and limit the effective use of accurate labels. \item \textbf{Reliance on Auxiliary Models.} The mainstream approaches typically incorporate auxiliary components to estimate potential label reversals for observed negatives or to model the probabilities of fake negatives as latent variables.
 However, developing these additional components can be as complex as constructing the primary CVR model.
-Moreover, their effectiveness are limited by the quality and quantity of historical data.
-This dependency may result in computational inefficiencies and add additional complexities to the CVR prediction task. \end{itemize}
+Moreover, their effectiveness is limited by the quality and quantity of historical data, resulting in computational inefficiencies and adding additional complexities to the CVR prediction task. \end{itemize}

-In this work, we explore a new paradigm for mitigating the delayed feedback issue, which can naturally adapt to new data without requiring auxiliary models.
-Although retraining models from scratch with correctly labeled data is intuitive, it becomes prohibitively resource-intensive, particularly in large-scale CVR scenarios.
-To overcome this, we propose to leverage the influence function, a concept rooted in robust statistics but drawing increasing attention in machine learning \cite{koh2017understanding}.
-The basic idea of the influence function is to estimate parameter changes induced by modifications to a sample (\eg removing a sample \cite{zhang2023recommendation} or editing its feature \cite{wu2023gif}) by up-weighting the individual loss \wrt the target sample, resulting in the formulation of inverse Hessian-vector-products.
-Conceptually, incorporating the influence function to mitigate the delayed feedback problem offers a notable benefit: it allows for the direct modification of model parameters based on the estimated impact of newly injected data.

-However, given the significant computational and space complexities of inverting the Hessian matrix, integrating the influence function also presents its unique challenge: How to efficiently get model parameter changes for CVR tasks?
-In most cases, CVR tasks have much larger datasets and model sizes compared to traditional tasks using the influence function.